surma/containix/README.md

 # Containix

-Containix is a replacement(-ish) for Docker, using [Nix Flakes] as the container specification.

-By running `containix run -f /path/to/flake`, Containix will build the default package of the flake, determine the transitive closure of dependencies, and create a container with a read-only nix store with _only_ those dependencies.
-If no command is specified, `containix-entry-point` will be run, otherwise the specified command and arguments will be used.
+Containix is a containerization tool that relies on [Nix] to build the container environment rather than full-blown Linux system file trees.

-Take a look at the [examples](./examples/) to get started.
+Containix uses [Nix Flakes] as the container specification format.
+Take a look at the [examples] to get an impression for what that looks like.

 ## Installation

-You must have nix installed for containix to work.
-Therefore, you might as well run containix via nix:
+You must have Nix installed for containix to work.
+Therefore, you can run containix directly via nix:

 ```console
 $ nix run github:surma/containix